PO Box 9021, Wilmington, DE 19809, USA

 CODES:

-In the list that follows, pertaining to FONT tours, the US state or Canadian province & the months are noted.
+In the list that follows, birds found during FONT tours are noted, indicating the US state or Canadian province & the months when found.

 (The codes below relate to the United States unless indicated otherwise)